Changing jobs can be an interesting time.

 If you do find yourself in this situation, try to factor in as much rest and relaxation in your personal time as you can muster, to counteract the onslaught.

 Looking to boost your skills for work?
-CreativeLive have a wide range of business-related courses.
+CreativeLive has a wide range of business-related courses.
 Check out what they have on offer to see if something suits your needs.

 Related post – How to Deal with Periods of Transition